barroit/PassKeeper/README.md

 This project uses several third-party components, each with its own licensing:

 - **SQLCipher**: SQLCipher is an open source extension to SQLite that provides transparent 256-bit AES encryption of database files.
 For the licensing details of SQLCipher, please visit their [official website](https://www.zetetic.net/sqlcipher/license/) or see the *SQLCIPHER_LICENSE* file included in this project.

+## Troubleshooting

+OpenSSL assembly directives not being recognized: Ensure you have nasm installed